skotov/axe-core/doc/developer-guide.md

 To run all tests from the command line you can run `grunt test`, which will run all unit and integration tests using PhantomJS.

 You can also load tests in any supported browser, which is helpful for debugging.
 Tests require a local server to run, you must first start a local server to serve files.
 You can use Grunt to start one by running `grunt connect watch`.
-Once your local server is running you can load the following pages in any browser to run tests:
+Once your local server is running, you can load the following pages in any browser to run tests:

 1. [Core Tests](http://localhost:9876/test/core/)
 2. [Commons Tests](http://localhost:9876/test/commons/)